 Usually, the stake pool operator and the owner is the same person, however, a stake pool can also have multiple owners, who pledge their stake to form one larger pool to ensure it is competitive.
 Even in this case, there is still only one stake pool operator who is responsible for stake pool processes.

 It is essential that all stake pool owners trust a stake pool operator.
-All operators’ and owners’ rewards are paid out into a single shared reward account associated with the reward address of the pool, and are distributed by the protocol amongst the owner accounts.
-The reason for this is that otherwise, everyone could choose to become a co-owner of a stake pool instead of delegating, which would render the mechanism of pledging stake ineffective.
+All operators’ and owners’ rewards are paid out into a single shared reward account associated with the reward address of the pool.
+The holder of the rewards account pays out rewards independently to the owners.

 This makes it clear to all parties that an agreement is needed to define when and how the accumulated rewards in a shared account should be split.
 For example, they can agree to have the operator control the shared account, or they could choose to use a multisig account.